Opportunity Enterprise Revolving Fund

 About

-Created by the New Mexico Legislature in 2022, the Opportunity Enterprise Revolving Fund is a loan program that provides financing for building or renovation projects to increase the inventory of commercial space that will attract businesses to New Mexico, allow existing businesses to expand their operations, and achieve economic benefits for the state.
+The Opportunity Enterprise Revolving Fund is a loan program that provides financing for building or renovation projects to increase the inventory of commercial space that will attract businesses to New Mexico and achieve economic benefits for the state.
+The application deadline was extended to April 1 to incorporate changes to the program as a result of HB 195, which was signed on February 28, 2024.

 Questions?
 We’re happy to help.
 Please call (505) 992-9687 or email OERF@nmfa.net.